wp-plugins/flexytalk-widget/readme.txt

 * **New!
 11/28/2013  IP Blocking:**  Block abusive users with a simple command

 * **New!
-11/28/2013  Google Analytics Integration:**  Track FlexyTalk Page Views and Events your Google Analytics account
+11/28/2013  Google Analytics Integration:**  Track FlexyTalk Page Views and Events in your Google Analytics account

 * **New!
 11/28/2013  Trigger Rules:**  Decide on which pages you send custom invites to your visitors